Gnumaru/executejs/README.md

 executejs can not yet handle ciclic dependencies, it will just return undefined if you try to require or execute a file whose evaluation by an previous require has not yet completed.

-Additionally, executejs handles only full file paths, not relative paths like "./" and "../"

 Folder Structure
 =========